Royal & Derngate: Performances

 Royal & Derngate welcomes over 300,000 audience members each year to see work in both stages and in the Underground space.
 20,000 people a year also take part in over 700 creative projects.
 Over 20,000 people attended a free outdoor spectacular Crackers? by The World Famous at Delapre Park.
 Some 80,000 people enjoyed Made in Northampton productions (productions made in-house at Royal & Derngate) that toured throughout the UK.

 In 2009, to celebrate its 125th anniversary, the theatres' season included a celebration of Britain's most popular living playwright, Alan Ayckbourn, a new show created with the funny company Spymonkey, and a Young America season, featuring two rarely seen plays by Eugene O’Neill and Tennessee Williams about young people in love.
 Royal & Derngate also toured co-productions of Kneehigh Theatre's Brief Encounter and, with Fiery Angel, The BFG.
-In addition, Royal & Derngate played host to some of the biggest touring shows in the country, including the UK premiere of English National Ballet's Angelina Ballerina’s Big Audition and Rambert Dance Company, which has returned since the redevelopment.
+In addition, Royal & Derngate played host to some of the biggest touring shows in the country, including the UK premiere of English National Ballet's Angelina Ballerina's Big Audition and Rambert Dance Company, which has returned since the redevelopment.

 The following year, the Young America season transferred to the National Theatre in London, winning a TMA Award and being nominated for an Evening Standard Award.
 In 2010, Royal & Derngate developed a new charity to provide not-for-profit management services for the complex; it also established another charity to operate Corby Cube, a new theatre in Corby.

 In 2011, the R & G's production of End of the Rainbow was transferred to the West End and nominated for 4 Olivier Awards.
 In addition, Royal & Derngate was named the Regional Theatre of the Year in the inaugural Stage 100 awards.
 In 2015 Royal & Derngate was shortlisted for Regional Theatre of the Year in The Stage Awards, and won the UK Theatre Award for Best Presentation of Touring Theatre.
 In 2016 the venue won the UK Theatre Award for Best Touring Production.

+Touring & Regional Productions

+The Royal & Derngate host many events across the year, with touring and regional plays & musicals being some of the most popular at the box office.